MartinThoma/MartinThoma.github.io/_posts/2014-01-15-sum-of-cubed-digits-riddle.md

 $$N = \sum_{k=0}^n a_k \cdot 10^k = \sum a_k^3$$

-I call this "*-property".

 Lower and upper bounds
 ======================
-* The lower bound is 0
+* The lower bound is $0$
 * The upper bound is $2916$ since $4\cdot 9^3 = 2916$

-You can find better upper bounds, but as we've just reduced the possible number space to only 2917 numbers, it doesn't really matter
+You can find better upper bounds, but as we've just reduced the possible number space to only 2917 numbers, it doesn't really matter.

 Find all solutions
 ==================